A Look at the History of the Black River Valley Club (BRVC) Building

 In an email Sunday, Ms. Putnam (Lana M. Putnam, founder and lead investigative adviser of Paranormal Investigations of the St. Lawrence Seaway) said the “investigation resulted in activity of interest on every level of the club, including temperature changes, unexplained noises and shadows and even shadowy figures seen in the basement and elsewhere.

 Video and audio recordings had yet to be reviewed, but plans were to reveal the full results of the investigation as a fundraiser for the American Red Cross in September of that year.
-According to the times, the even twas suggested as a way to “substantiate a litany of bizarre experiences of club members, staff and other visitors.”
+According to The Times, the event was suggested as a way to “substantiate a litany of bizarre experiences of club members, staff and other visitors.”

-Occurrences such as the smell of tobacco smoke, items inexplicably moved or misplaced only to turn up again later, amongst other incidents have happened over the years.
+Occurrences such as the smell of tobacco smoke and items inexplicably moved or misplaced only to turn up again later, amongst other incidents, have happened over the years.
 Even a discussion on the You Haven’t Lived In Watertown, NY, If– Facebook page had some interesting comments on the subject.

 BRVC Disbands, Northern New York Community Foundation Buys Building

-In 2014, the Black River Valley Club would find itself going through some financial difficulties and seeking to raise membership dues.
+In 2014, the Black River Valley Club was facing financial difficulties and seeking to raise membership dues.
 The problems would persist, however, inevitably leading to the 110-year-old club’s closure in 2015.
-Items including furnishings and restaurant equipment would be auctioned off just prior to Christmas as the building’s new owner and tenant, the Northern New York Community Foundation, were readying plans to modify, move in and convert the little-used third floor into the Northern New York Philanthropy Center.
+Items, including furnishings and restaurant equipment, would be auctioned off just before Christmas as the building’s new owner and tenant, the Northern New York Community Foundation, was readying plans to modify, move in and convert the little-used third floor into the Northern New York Philanthropy Center.